-Equipment is defined as having a useful life of at least one year, having an acquisition unit cost of at least \$5,000, and purchased with Energy Commission funds.
+Equipment is defined as having a useful life of at least one year, having an acquisition unit cost of at least \$5,000, and purchased in whole or in part with grant funds.
+Electric vehicle supply equipment purchased in whole or in part with grant funds shall be considered "equipment" for purposes of this Agreement regardless of whether it has an acquisition cost of at least \$5,000.
 Equipment means any products, objects, machinery, apparatus, implements or tools purchased, used or constructed within the Project, including those products, objects, machinery, apparatus, implements or tools from which over thirty percent (30%) of the equipment is composed of materials purchased for the Project.
-For purposes of determining depreciated value of equipment used in the Agreement, the Project shall terminate at the end of the normal useful life of the equipment purchased, funded and/or developed with Energy Commission funds.
+For purposes of determining depreciated value of equipment used in the Agreement, the Project shall terminate at the end of the normal useful life of the equipment purchased, funded and/or developed with grant funds.
 The Energy Commission may determine the normal useful life of such equipment.